-The Simulation Time dialog allows the user to change the settings related to hydraulic time step at which an Extended Period Simulation is to be analyzed.
+The Simulation Time dialog box allows you to change the settings related to hydraulic time step at which an Extended Period Simulation is to be analyzed.

-To create, modify, or delete a Simulation Time setting, the user can open up the Simulation Options dialog from the Operation tab of the Model Explorer or from the Simulation Time's Browse button in the Run Manager.
+To create, modify, or delete a Simulation Time setting, you can open up the Simulation Options dialog box from the Operation tab of the Model Explorer or from the Simulation Time's Browse button in the Run Manager.

 Steady State Simulation

-As a result, steady state simulations do not allow the user to see the bigger picture of what may, or may not, be occurring in a distribution system.
+As a result, steady state simulations do not allow you to see the big picture of what may, or may not, be occurring in a distribution system.
 For example, tanks cycling, water age, energy consumption, etc. While a steady state simulation does not provide this information, for some water systems (particularly closed systems with non-fluctuating demand), a steady state simulation is more than adequate.

 Extended Period Simulation

 An extended period simulation (EPS) is any modeling run that evaluates system hydraulics for a duration greater than a single hydraulic timestep (steady state).
-The user is provided many tools in InfoWater that allow customization of an EPS simulation.
+You are provided with many tools in InfoWater Pro that allow customization of an EPS simulation.